iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> Does nothing.
+The amount of time I've been around people with Covid never once has this app notified me<br> :date: __2021-03-05 15:22:05__

+> Stopped updating February 2nd so just uninstalling to see if that helps.
+Changed the settings before I did and still didn't update.<br> :date: __2021-03-05 13:43:13__

+> Notifications...not updated for a month.<br> :date: __2021-03-05 00:40:53__

+> I can't report my positive result.
+I guess others can't either because this thing isn't working right and neither is the VDH site.
+Thanks gubnah.
+Happy hunger games, and may the odds be ever in your favor.<br> :date: __2021-03-04 18:52:40__

+> According to the app, the last time exposure was checked was January 29, 2021 (as of this writing, that is almost a full month ago).
+I see this is mentioned in other reviews, and that you are responding with the same form response to those reports.
+Please investigate and resolve this issue.
+Update after developer response on March 3: verified that I am on the latest version which at the time of this writing is version 1.3.
+All the issues described above are still occurring.<br> :date: __2021-03-03 15:05:39__

+> I have little confidence in anything the Va government endorsed since the Va Governor aka.
+"Koonman" is a pathetic excuse for a Governor.<br> :date: __2021-03-01 02:07:38__

+> Pretty interesting that I've had this app for months, including hundreds of rideshare and delivery trips, plus going to very crowded places.. and not a peep.
+Odds are extremely high that I have been around people with coronavirus.
+So, is it the system or people not reporting?<br> :date: __2021-02-28 04:44:46__

+> You should let peoples put in their birthday instead of given the calendar to scroll.
+In my case I'm 58 years old it's forever scrolling.
+Stupid system<br> :date: __2021-02-27 14:40:00__

 > I've been running this since last July?
 August?
 Seemingly it's worked fine -- no notifications, but I'm rarely out of the house.
 App stopped checking the server about a week ago; had to reinstall to get it to start up again...
 Edit: Covidwise continues to stop checking exposures, despite following VDH's recommendations and protecting the app from power-related backgrounding.
 It kind of kills the purpose of the app if one has to reinstall it frequently, losing all exposure history...<br> :date: __2021-02-27 02:27:31__

 > App does nothing but intrusion, All it does is track you and your wearabouts and that is worth billions to the right company.
 We have been had.<br> :date: __2021-02-26 21:23:50__

-> According to the app, the last time exposure was checked was January 29, 2021 (as of this writing, that is almost a full month ago).
-I see this is mentioned in other reviews, and that you are responding with the same form response to those reports.
-Please investigate and resolve this issue.<br> :date: __2021-02-24 18:18:51__

-> How is this even real if today is 2/22/21 and the last time this was checked was 2/6/21 there is no before to this if it never checked<br> :date: __2021-02-23 16:27:00__

-> App will not update when covid status last checked.
-Tried all fixes given in app-- none work.
-Was working until about a month ago.
-Seems pretty useless without dates covid checks.<br> :date: __2021-02-22 15:54:30__

-> Doesn't work.
-Supposed to alert after 15 min exposure.
-Left my phone sitting next to wife's phone for 10 hours got no alert.<br> :date: __2021-02-22 14:24:00__

-> It doesn't update and check for covid exposures.
-Pointless app<br> :date: __2021-02-21 17:50:46__

-> Constantly stops updating for days on end.
-Useless.<br> :date: __2021-02-20 21:36:29__

-> It quit updating in January.
-I see it has happened to others.
-Would appreciate an answer here rather than the canned see our faq page on another site.<br> :date: __2021-02-20 11:46:10__

-> I received my COVID-19 test on 2/15, and positive results followed.
-Yet VDH still says no information available on me.
-Makes this app pretty much worthless.
-No way to contact anyone about the error.
-Meanwhile, I'm COVID-19 positive, and no contact tracing being done.
-FAIL.<br> :date: __2021-02-20 02:04:58__